textileio/papers/draft.md

 Data Access & Control
 ---------------------

-IPFS is an implementation of PKI, where every node on the network has a key-pair.
-In addition to using the key-pair for secure communication between nodes, IPFS also uses the key-pair as the basis for identity.
+IPFS is an implementation of PKI (public key infrastructure), where every Peer on the network has a key-pair.
+In addition to using the key-pair for secure communication between Peers, IPFS also uses the key-pair as the basis for identity.
-Specifically, when a new IPFS node is created, a new key-pair is generated, and this public key is used to generate the node's Peer IDentity (Peer ID).
+Specifically, when a new IPFS Peer is created, a new key-pair is generated, and this public key is used to generate the Peers's IDentity (Peer ID).

 ### Agent-centric Security